baldurk/renderdoc/CONTRIBUTING.md

-        renderdocui/                    ; The .NET UI layer built on top of renderdoc/ 3rdparty/                   ; third party utilities & libraries included qrenderdoc/                     ; The Qt UI layer built on top of renderdoc/ pdblocate/                      ; a simple stub program to invoke DIA to look up symbols/pdbs ; for callstack resolution on windows
-        docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/ ; in the Sandcastle help file builder scripts/                        ; folder for small scripts - e.g. for CI, installers, distribution
+        renderdocui/                    ; The .NET UI layer built on top of renderdoc/ 3rdparty/                   ; third party utilities & libraries included qrenderdoc/                     ; The Qt UI layer built on top of renderdoc/ docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/ ; in the Sandcastle help file builder scripts/                        ; folder for small scripts - e.g. for CI, installers, distribution